AltBeacon/android-beacon-library/README.md

 more information on how to migrate projects using the 0.x APIs to the 2.x APIs, see [API migration.](api-migrate.md)

 **IMPORTANT:  By default, this library will only detect beacons meeting the new AltBeacon specification.**

+If you want this library to work with proprietary or custom beacons, see the [BeaconParser](http://altbeacon.github.io/android-beacon-library/javadoc/org/altbeacon/beacon/BeaconParser.html) class.

 ## What does this library do?